Easy and Fun Science Experiments to Do at Home!

 Preschool Powol Packets

-No round-up of exciting science experiments could be considered complete without including an explosion — of the sparkly variety!
+We couldn’t do a round-up of exciting science experiments without including an explosion of sorts — of the sparkly variety!
 Little scientists will be completely blown away (pun intended) by an eruption of color and glitter that is triggered once they combine their explosive ingredients!

-Want even more easy, fun-to-do science experiments you can do at home?
-These are two of our favorite science kits for kids:
+Want even more easy, fun science experiments you can do at home?
+These are two of our favorite home science kits for kids: